kimdiep/birthday_greeter_app/README.md

   e.g. Validation:

   - At the moment, the user can enter any number into the 'day' field.
 I would like to make the 'day' field validation (based on a dropdown) based on the month selected.
-  - If the user enters a day/month before the current day/month, the app will show a negative figure, I would like to fix this by showing the number of days until the next date the following year
+  - [FIXED] If the user enters a day/month before the current day/month, the app will show a negative figure, I would like to fix this by showing the number of days until the next date the following year
   - How about if the user has a birthday on 29/02 - which is a leap year?
 How to account for a leap year?

-- Think about the application of the POST route in `app.rb` and how I can redirect this to another view
+- [FIXED] Think about the application of the POST route in `app.rb` and how I can redirect this to another view
 - Improve the look and feel of the app
-- Host the app via Heroku or Github Pages
+- [DONE] Host the app via Heroku or Github Pages

 ## Introduction to the project